-- Printing the SOLIDWORKS Tutorials - 1.
-On the tutorial navigation toolbar, click Show.

-This displays the table of contents for the SOLIDWORKS Tutorials.

-2. Right-click the book representing the lesson you wish to print and select Print... from the shortcut menu.
+- On the tutorial navigation toolbar, click Show.
+This displays the table of contents for the SOLIDWORKS Tutorials. - 2.
+Right-click the book representing the lesson you wish to print and select Print... from the shortcut menu.

 The Print Topics dialog box appears.